+Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 Surrey has a 'Channel Panel' in place, in accordance with its duties under the Counter-Terrorism and Security Act 2015.
 This is a multi-agency meeting which discusses individuals who have been referred by the Police as being vulnerable to being drawn into terrorism.
 Where pupils at School are being discussed, the DSL or Headmaster will attend the Panel meetings.
+An individual's engagement with the programme is entirely voluntary at all stages.